- I thought having an eating disorder was uncommon

 P.S.
 Find out how GRTTWaK began!
 Check it out here.

 Many thanks to local Toronto Shops Logan and Finley and Preloved for hosting an inspiring Earth Day Event.
 I’m always proud to wear Preloved!
-I’m still excited about having my name drawn for the Mist Coat Cardigan in black in your Earth Day draw.
+I’m excited my name was drawn for this sustain-ably-resourced cardigan.
 Thank you!